Semiu/Semiu.github.io/_posts/2023-01-09-intro_to_ML.md

 modeling.
 If you’re from Ibadan, Nigeria, like me, you may want to build an ML model that identifies if someone wears a tribal mark or not.
 Yeah.
 A project you will likely curate the dataset, treat it and train your model with it.
 <ol>

+Remember: this is a marathon, not a sprint.
+The willingness and readiness to continously upskill is important for the long haul.